DOUARA/Item-Catalog/README.md

 A simple python Flask application that provides a list of items within a variety of categories as well as provide a user registration and authentication system using OAuth 2.0 providers: google and facebook.
-Registered users have the ability to post, edit and delete their own items.
+Registered users have the ability to post, edit and delete their own items. the application provides a JSON endpoint to that list all the categories and items

 # Requirements And Dependencies